 Detail-Oriented Web Designer with Multiple Successful Campaigns

-There are employers who prefer seeing the phone number, email and link to your LinkedIn page in just one line.
+Some employers prefer seeing the phone number, email and link to your LinkedIn page in just one line.

 When it comes to email, make sure that it looks professional.
-Do not include your hobby or favorite band’s name.
+For example, do not include your hobby or favourite band’s name.

 List your employment status with the most recent first.
-There is no need to include irrelevant roles which are on-the-job-trainings almost 10 years ago.
+There is no need to include irrelevant roles on the job training almost 10 years ago.

 Include your employer’s name, the exact period you worked in each company and your job title.
 Make sure to write your job accomplishments instead of job responsibilities.

-Instead of “responsible for answering customer inquiries” you can write “Handled at least 100 customer calls per day.” include related job awards if you have some.
+Instead of “responsible for answering customer inquiries,” you can write “Handled at least 100 customer calls per day.”
+In addition, you can include related job awards if you have some.